rufousJr/warpwoofwimble/content/pages/Have One On Me/three/kingfisher.md

 # Annotations #

 !!! lyrics ""
+    > It was not on principal.

+This is either a spelling mistake or confusion of, or a pun on, the English construction, 'on principle', meaning, "because of your beliefs about what is right and wrong."
+(OED)

+!!! lyrics ""
     > Blows rained upon the one you loved,
     > and, thought you were only sparring,
     > there's blood on the eye.